 17.3 Strategic Movement

-During the Strategic segment of his phase, the active player can move a single in-supply unit (even if the unit has already moved and fought) to any controlled and supplied space through an uninterrupted path of controlled and supplied spaces.
-In particular, Strategic allows a player to fill a gap on the ground before the next player takes his turn.
+During the Strategic Movement segment of his phase, the active player can move a single in-supply unit (even if the unit has already moved and fought) to any controlled and supplied space through an uninterrupted path of controlled and supplied spaces.
+In particular, Strategic Movement allows a player to fill a gap on the ground before the next player takes his turn.

 [18.0] offensives & Combat